 Welcome to our take on monster cookie bars!
-They’re part monster cookies + part cookie bars mashed together and baked to chewy perfection.
+They’re part monster cookies + part cookie bars mashed together and baked to chewy dessert perfection.
 These make a big batch — aka they’re a great sweet treat to bring to a gathering or snack on the go with the fam.

 What are Monster Cookie Bars?

-We all love a good monster cookie here in the midwest, and this recipe is basically one giant cake pan of monster cookies baked and then sliced into bars.
+We all love a good monster cookie here in the Midwest, and this recipe is basically one giant cake pan of monster cookies baked and then sliced into bars.
 Does it get more delicious!?

 They’re Flourless: These monster cookie bars are flourless and gluten free thanks to the quick-cooking oats.